Hi everyone, Dong Ngo’s here! (Weird last name? Dong “Know” will do.)

 The devil is in the details.
 Running a tech site, especially one free of nonsense, involves many things and substantial financial costs.
 It’s also time-consuming.

-I am involved in most, if not all, aspects of Dong Knows Tech, including the site's design, functions, and maintenance.
-It's a hobby, a passion for tech.
-You can call it a labor of love.
-But, frankly, even love, no, especially love, can't survive just by itself—it takes two.
+I am involved in all aspects of Dong Knows Tech, including the site’s design, functions, and maintenance.
+It’s a hobby, a passion for tech—you’ll note the extreme level of attention to detail if you pay attention.

 That said, to support my work, please: